-Earning a business management degree online provides working professionals with the flexibility and accessibility to complete their program without ever leaving the comfort of their home.
+Earning a business management degree online provides working professionals with the flexibility to complete their program without leaving the comfort of their home.
 Many of the nation's top universities offer online or hybrid options.

-Students in an online business management degree can access online lectures asynchronously.
-Many online business programs even deliver a semester’s worth of materials upfront, letting students complete the work at their own pace and as their schedule allows.
+Students pursuing an online business management degree can often access lectures asynchronously.
+Additionally, some online business programs may deliver a term's worth of materials upfront, letting students complete the work at their own pace and as their schedule allows.

-While many traditional business schools use a cohort model, online business degrees provide a flexible learning experience so that students can begin their degree any time of the year.
+While many traditional business schools use a semester-based, cohort model, students pursuing an online business degree may be able to enroll on one of multiple start dates throughout the year.

 Online learning allows students to find a program that fits their interests and skills, regardless of where they live.
-While a local college or university may not offer an MBA, for example, online learning makes some of best universities in the country accessible to anyone with an internet connection.
+While a local college or university may not offer the MBA concentration that you are interested in, online learning makes universities across the country more accessible.

-Business is driven by networking, and online business degrees feature students from around the country with diverse backgrounds.
-This expansive network gives online students an additional edge over their on-campus counterparts.
+Business depends on networking, and online business programs enroll students from around the world with diverse backgrounds.
+This expansive network can give online students an edge over their on-campus peers.